lilcezz/DarkFork/docs/advanced-install/docker.md

 Docker is a great way to run "containerized" applications easily and without installing tons of stuff into your computer.

-If you are not familiar or don't feel confortable with Python, pip or any of the other the other stuff involved in launching a RocketMap server, Docker is probably the easiest approach for you.
+If you are not familiar or don't feel confortable with Python, pip or any of the other the other stuff involved in launching a DarkFork server, Docker is probably the easiest approach for you.

 ## Prerequisites